omkarrajeking/Task1/README.md

 - 📦 ECS Task Definition to run the container
 - 🔐 Security Group with access to HTTP (80), HTTPS (443), SSH (22), and custom app port (3000)
 - 📊 Integrated CloudWatch Logs for container monitoring
-- 💼 Fully automated using Terraform (modular and readable)
+- 💼 Fully modularized using Terraform

 ---